 The beneficiaries are the persons or organizations who will receive the trust assets after the grantor dies.

-What do I need to know now?
 The grantor should make you familiar with the trust and its provisions.
 You need to know where the trust document, trust assets, insurance policies (medical, life, disability, long term care) and other important papers are located.
 However, don’t be offended if the grantor does not want to show you values of the trust assets; some people are very private about their finances.
 This would be a good time to make sure appropriate titles and beneficiary designations have been changed to the trust.
 (Some assets, like annuities and IRAs, may list the trust as a contingent beneficiary.)

 You also need to know who the trustees are, who successor trustees are, the order in which you are slated to act, and if you will be acting alone or with someone else.

-What responsibilities will I have as a trustee?
 The most important thing to remember when you step in as trustee is that these are not your assets.
 You are safeguarding them for others: for the grantor (if living) and for the beneficiaries, who will receive them after the grantor dies.

 As a trustee, you have certain responsibilities.
 For example: